 Watching waiters in a café in Vienna, Bluma realized something very strange in their behavior: they only seemed to remember the orders that they were in the process of serving.
 As soon as they had completed their task, the orders disappeared from their memory.
-What Bluma didn’t realize were the implications of her findings.
+What Bluma didn’t realize were the implications of her findings: Ziegarnik Effect.

 The Ziegarnik Effect, in simple terms, is the propensity of human beings to remember uncompleted or interrupted tasks better than completed tasks.
-In the world of trust, Dr. Gottman has found that it translates as follows: unprocessed negative events between partners have an enormously destructive power – through an ongoing erosion of trust, they gradually screw-up and ultimately destroy our most intimate relationships.
+In the world of trust, Dr. John Gottman found that it translates as follows: unprocessed negative events between partners have an enormously destructive power.
+Through an ongoing erosion of trust, they gradually and ultimately destroy their most intimate relationships.

-It works like this: We humans have a deeply frustrating and totally maladaptive tendency towards rumination.
-According to Dr. Gottman, “If a couple’s negative events are not fully processed (by attunement to each other), then they are remembered and rehearsed repeatedly, turned over and over in each person’s mind.
+Humans have a frustrating and maladaptive tendency towards rumination.
+According to Dr. John Gottman, “If a couple’s negative events are not fully processed (by attunement to each other), then they are remembered and rehearsed repeatedly, turned over and over in each person’s mind.
 Trust begins of erode… eventually, one is staying in a relationship, but that relationship is a veritable fountain of negativity (and that) cognitive dissonance is like a stone in one’s shoe.”
-As this process progresses slowly but surely, we begin to think of our partners with a universally critical eye, with suspicion and mistrust – we begin, even unconsciously, to vilify them.
+As this process progresses, one begins to think of their partner with a universally critical eye.
+With suspicion and mistrust, a partner can be unwittingly vilified.

-“It’s no surprise she hasn’t called yet, I bet she isn’t even at the office!
-She never thinks of me…” or, “Oh, of course… he’s out drinking again.
-Leaving me with the kids, again.
-He knows how stressed out I am!
+“It’s no surprise she hasn’t called yet.
+She never thinks of me…” or “Oh, of course, he’s out drinking again.
 What a selfish jerk!”